-Tech giants report higher profits – some more than others
+Tech giants report mixed results despite bright outlook

-Five technology giants are reporting earnings Thursday, providing the latest indication of whether they are rebounding from an economic slowdown earlier this year.
+Five technology giants are reporting earnings Thursday, providing the latest indication of how they’re rebounding from an economic slowdown earlier this year related to the COVID-19 pandemic.

 The results come a day after the CEOs of Facebook, Google and Twitter testified before the Senate Commerce Committee, rebuffing accusations of anti-conservative bias and promising to aggressively defend their platforms from being used to sow chaos in next week’s election.